-How can we improve this website?
-Let us know by sending us feedback
+Let us know what you think about this website by sending us feedback

 Working NYC is New York City’s front door to programs that help you prepare for and find a job.
-Through this easy-to-use tool, you can find the services that are right for you, figure out if you’re eligible, and learn about the next steps.
+Through this easy-to-use tool, you can find programs that are right for you, figure out if you’re eligible, and learn about the next steps.

 What’s on the site